03/11/2024

 2

-I do have to say it is a very interesting fragrance that still has me befuddled.
-It’s not part of a family of perfume I usually go for, but it’s intriguing enough that I want to add the smallest size to my collection.
+I do have to say it is a very interesting fragrance that still has me a bit befuddled.
+It’s not part of a family of fragrance I usually go for, but it’s intriguing enough that I will be adding the smallest size possible to my collection (20ml).
 The beginning of the perfume is splendid.
 There’s a fruity and sweet floral vibe that strikes me as feminine, elegant and classy.
 This is how I picture a put-together woman in her late 20s going to work.
 I could smell the sweet and slightly tart strawberries paired with the powdered sugary note of apricot.
 Mandarin and peaches are light on my skin, but add a fresh, airy feeling.
 Jasmine gives a sweet floral dimension to the fragrance.
 This time, she’s bright and fresh, not indolic nor creamy.
 The fragrance has good complexity and lovely layers to it: I kept smelling it on my skin and catching all of the notes as they took their turn appearing on my skin.
 For a perfume without pyramid notes, it steers clear of being a muddled mess.
 The perfume has surprisingly good longevity and sillage for a designer: I was quite surprised.
-As it moves on, there’s an earthy freshness that pops up, maybe from the moss and amber wood.
-At the end, I’m left with a deep, darker woody and earthy accord that comes from the patchouli and cedar.
-The drydown leans quite masculine which did surprise me, but cedar and patchouli have always been strong contenders on my skin.
+As it moves on, there’s an earthy freshness that pops up, maybe from the moss and amberwood.
+At the end, I’m left with a deeper, darker woody and earthy accord that comes from the patchouli and cedar.
+The drydown leans more on the masculine side which surprised me, but cedar and patchouli have always been strong contenders on my skin.
+There's something in the drydown that keeps pulling me in (is it the mix between moss, patchouli and cedar?).

 I do have to admit it wasn’t an instant love.
 It took me a bit of time before I realized I was positively drawn to it, but once I got there, I was hooked.
-I might end up going for a full bottle soon.
-It might end up being the second Dior perfume that gets a place in my collection.
+I've been sniffing it constantly when going in a store that has it, but I've finally bit the bullet and bought the smallest size possible.
+If I end up finishing my 20ml rollerball, I might be going for a full bottle after that.
 Well done, mister Kurkdjian!

-I do have to say it is a very interesting fragrance that still has me befuddled.
-It’s not part of a family of perfume I usually go for, but it’s intriguing enough that I want to add the smallest size to my collection.
+I do have to say it is a very interesting fragrance that still has me a bit befuddled.
+It’s not part of a family of fragrance I usually go for, but it’s intriguing enough that I will be adding the smallest size possible to my collection (20ml).
 The beginning of the perfume is splendid.
 There’s a fruity and sweet floral vibe that strikes me as feminine, elegant and classy.
 This is how I picture a put-together woman in her late 20s going to work.
 I could smell the sweet and slightly tart strawberries paired with the powdered sugary note of apricot.
 Mandarin and peaches are light on my skin, but add a fresh, airy feeling.
 Jasmine gives a sweet floral dimension to the fragrance.
 This time, she’s bright and fresh, not indolic nor creamy.
 The fragrance has good complexity and lovely layers to it: I kept smelling it on my skin and catching all of the notes as they took their turn appearing on my skin.
 For a perfume without pyramid notes, it steers clear of being a muddled mess.
 The perfume has surprisingly good longevity and sillage for a designer: I was quite surprised.
-As it moves on, there’s an earthy freshness that pops up, maybe from the moss and amber wood.
-At the end, I’m left with a deep, darker woody and earthy accord that comes from the patchouli and cedar.
-The drydown leans quite masculine which did surprise me, but cedar and patchouli have always been strong contenders on my skin.
+As it moves on, there’s an earthy freshness that pops up, maybe from the moss and amberwood.
+At the end, I’m left with a deeper, darker woody and earthy accord that comes from the patchouli and cedar.
+The drydown leans more on the masculine side which surprised me, but cedar and patchouli have always been strong contenders on my skin.
+There's something in the drydown that keeps pulling me in (is it the mix between moss, patchouli and cedar?).

 I do have to admit it wasn’t an instant love.
 It took me a bit of time before I realized I was positively drawn to it, but once I got there, I was hooked.
-I might end up going for a full bottle soon.
-It might end up being the second Dior perfume that gets a place in my collection.
+I've been sniffing it constantly when going in a store that has it, but I've finally bit the bullet and bought the smallest size possible.
+If I end up finishing my 20ml rollerball, I might be going for a full bottle after that.
 Well done, mister Kurkdjian!